Writing career at any stage; Raising kids of any age.

-We are headquartered in New York City but our reach is global through our networking website and social media channels, all of which feature unique parenting-and-writing resources.
+We are headquartered in New York City but the reach of our programs is national through our networking website and social media channels, all of which feature unique parenting-and-writing resources.

 The objective of Pen Parentis is to provide resources to working artists in the literary field who are also parents: